adrianmontez/offense-vs-pitching-mlb/README.md

 ## Projects
 - [Offense vs. Pitching in MLB](./offense_vs_pitching) – Econometric analysis of whether offensive or pitching performance is more strongly associated with team success in Major League Baseball.
 Uses team-level data from 2015–2024, OLS regression, robustness checks, and a Tableau dashboard to explore performance–winning relationships.

-Each project folder includes its own README with detailed explanations, code, and results.
+Each project folder includes its own README with detailed explanations, methodology, and results.
 This README will be updated with each project addition.